Telephone numbers in Israel: History

-In 1965, many Israeli phone numbers had 6 digits, but some had 5, according to the Tel Aviv-area phone book.
+In 1965, many Israeli phone numbers had six digits, but some had five, according to the Tel Aviv–area phone book.
 There were ten area codes at that time: 02 Jerusalem, Bet Shemesh; 03 Tel Aviv, Petah Tikva, Rehovot, Ashdod; 04 Haifa and western Galilee; 051 Ashkelon; 053 Netanya; 057 Beersheva and most of the Negev; 059 Eilat; 065 Afula, Nazareth; 063 Hadera, Zichron Yaakov; and 067 Tiberias, Zefat and eastern Galilee.

-As recently as the 1990s, most telephone numbers in Israel had 6 digits (without area code digit).
-Currently there are 5 geographic area codes and 2 more non-geographic area codes, and numbers has 7 or 8 digits (without area code digit).
+As recently as the 1990s, most telephone numbers in Israel had six digits (without area code digit).
+Currently there are five geographic area codes and two more non-geographic area codes, and numbers have seven or eight digits (without area code digit).

 Structure and format

-The format for calls to landlines within the same area code is XXX-XXXX (7 digits subscriber number).
+The format for calls to landlines within the same area code is XXX-XXXX (seven digit subscriber number).
 For calls to a landline outside the local area, the area code is prefixed and the format becomes (0A) XXX-XXXX for calls to landlines, where "0A" is the area code.

 The format for calls to cellular mobile phones is 05N-XXX-XXXX, where "05N" is the mobile operator indicator.
 The format for calls to VoIP lines is 07N-XXX-XXXX, where "07N" is the VoIP operator indicator.

 When calling from outside of Israel, the leading "0" in area codes is not dialed, and the format is +972-A-XXX-XXXX for calls to landlines, +972-5N-XXX-XXXX for calls to mobile lines, +972-7N-XXX-XXXX for calls to VoIP lines.